wso2/docs-is/en/docs/quick-starts/attribute-config-sample.md

 7. Click **Get access token**.

 8. You are now successfully logged in to the sample application.
+You can see the values of the local attributes that were configured.
+You can also see the field, **Subject Claim URI** as **sub**, which contains the value of the local attribute you configured as the subject attribute URL.

     ![playground-sub](../../assets/img/samples/playground-sub.png)